Get the E-newsletter

 transformative markets, Aetna; Thomas Schenk,

-MD, vice president and chief medical officer, BlueCross BlueShield of Western
+MD, senior vice president, chief medical officer, BlueCross BlueShield of Western

 6 Patient Revenue Cycle Metrics You Should Be Tracking (and How to Improve Your Results)